Crays History, Family Crest & Coats of Arms

 The surname Crays was first found in Inverness-shire (Gaelic: Siorrachd Inbhir Nis) divided between the present day Scottish Council Areas of Highland and Western Isles, and consisting of a large northern mainland area and various island areas off the west coast, the shire was anciently both a Pictish and Norwegian stronghold, but their ancient history is often clouded with conjecture.
 It appears certain that they lived before the 14th century at Clunes, to the west of Inverness in the territories of the Fraser Clan.
 Consequently the family has always been friendly towards that Clan.
 From about 1400, they moved to the location with which they are readily associated, Kintail.

-Important Dates for the Crays family
+Early History of the Crays family

 This web page shows only a small excerpt of our Crays research.
 Another 548 words (39 lines of text) covering the years 1296, 1539, 1539, 1688, 1745, 1425, 1505, 1477, 1505, 1715, 1764 and 1778 are included under the topic Early Crays History in all our PDF Extended History products and printed products wherever possible.